 In 2016, the State of South Carolina Legislature voted to raise the gas tax to 28.75 cents per gallon.
 This change will take place in 2-cent increments beginning in 2017.
 The amount of money allocated to the “C” Fund will also increase to 3.99 cents/gallon sold, which will also take place in .3325 cent increments beginning in the fiscal year 2018 and end in 2021.

-Click here for more information regarding the CTC and the funding process.If you have any transportation infrastructure concerns or project ideas, please contact theTransportation Development Department.
+Click here for more information regarding the CTC and the funding process.If you have any transportation infrastructure concerns or project ideas, please contact theTransportation Program.
 Our department will ensure that your project ideas are sent to the corresponding location jurisdiction.
 Please note that all requested projects must have a maintenance source outside of the TST or CTC funding.